molnarb14/analog-maxSAT-solver/README.md

 ```
 make
 ```
-This will build the project and create the executable file in the folder of the project named
+This will build the project and in the folder of the project it will create the executable file named
 ```
 analogsat
 ```

 ## Running analogsat

 1. Copy your custom SAT problem files into the cnf folder.
-Please make sure that they are in DIMACS cnf format (see pre uploaded files for example).
+Please make sure that they are in DIMACS cnf format (see pre uploaded files for an example).
-2. Run generateCFG.sh from the sh folder using the relative path from the cnf root folder the folder containing the cnf file.
+2. Run generateCFG.sh from the sh folder using the relative path from the cnf root folder, the folder containing the cnf file.
-Eg.
+E.g.
 ```
 ./generateCFG.sh 2016/ms_random/highgirth/4sat
 ```
 This will generate the cfg file into the cfg folder.

 3. Run analogsat
 ```
 ./analogsat <CFG filename> <tmax> <Nprobb>
 ```
    where
-   * CFG filename - config file filename without extension from cfg folder CFG file must include the names of the problems in DIMACS cnf format
+   * CFG filename - config file filename without extension from cfg folder.
+CFG file must include the names of the problems in DIMACS cnf format
    * tmax - maximum analog time to simulate (0 < tmax <= 150).
 We recommend 35 or 50 depending on the size and complextiy of the problem.
    * Nprobb - initial number of trajectories (1000 <= Nprobb <= 2000000)
-   Eg.
+   E.g.
 ```
 ./analogsat 2016.ms_random.highgirth.3sat 50 100000
 ```